Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 2

 are also clever at handling the craft.
 Bird life is very plentiful on the

 river.
-I saw 3 sorts of kingfishers: the pied kingfisher which is grey and white
+I saw 3 sorts of kingfisher, the pied kingfisher which is grey and white

-and 2 sorts of blue and brown, one large and one small.
-There are also sand
+and 2 sorts of blue and bronze, one large and one small.
+The are also sandpipers,

-pipers, herons, crown-kites. and others I am not able to name.
-A man of 2/30 died
+herons, crows, kites, and others I am not able to name.
+Oliver of 2/30 died

-of several hours into meeting in a [[Gov?]] [[?]] at Bureau and their subsequent trip to
+of several tourists meeting in a London Tourist Bureau and their subsequent trip to

 Holland.
 The music, costumes (Dutch & Javanese), the scenery and the acting were excellent.